Editors notes:

 “I just heard Beau is still out of school, is he ok?”

-“How could they not have told us all this was pending before reenrollment!”
+“How could they not have told us all this was pending before the reenrollment deadline!”

 I didn’t reply to most of them.
 I couldn’t answer for certain any of the texts.
 So I said nothing.

 Belle.
 She had been in the hospital a couple days before I found out about it.
 Once I heard, I reached out to her mom.
 Belle was in an upper class, 5th grade actually, but her younger sister was Beau’s classmate.
 Surely I could help because I knew better than anyone what it looked like to be in the hospital with a gravely sick child and no diagnosis.
 Even if the only “help” I could offer was empathy.
-She was experiencing paralysis, severe, and they couldn’t pinpoint why.
+Belle was experiencing paralysis, severe, and they couldn’t pinpoint why.
 For days in the hospital, and weeks afterwards, she couldn’t walk without assistance, her body in a neurological paralysis, a form of neuropathy, for no apparent reason.
-Her best friend and classmate, Kyra, was the girl with migraines.
+In the end she was diagnosed with transient Guillain Barre Syndrome.

 “Well, you remember Beaudin and his headaches last year?”
 Shelby chimed in as I laid out for her everything that had been happening over the last couple of weeks.
-We hadn’t been in school from 6 weeks at this point and the test results were coming back in a way that felt troublesome.
-It was becoming clearer and clearer that we weren’t going back.
+My boys had not attended school for 6 weeks at this point, but as PTA co-chair I was still at the school often.
+New mold test results were coming back and it was becoming clearer and clearer that we weren’t coming back.

 “Who’s headaches?”
 I paused, confused.